 Before you get started, prepare yourself mentally.
 Understand that you may encounter gross misrepresentations of your payment history.
 You may find that information and events that would reflect positively on you are missing.
-Self-auditing your reports is very possible but very time-consuming and can be additionally frustrating due to elements being out of your control.
+Self-auditing your reports is possible but very time-consuming and can be additionally frustrating due to elements being out of your control.

 Even when you finish your part, you’ll wait weeks for a response.
-If you feel up to the task, keep reading along and get to work or if you’d rather have one of the reputable credit repair companies take care of it for you, skip this section and move on to the next.
+If you feel up to the task, keep reading along and get to work, or if you’d rather have one of the reputable credit repair companies take care of it for you, skip this section and move on to the next.

 As mentioned above, you are within your rights as established by the Fair and Accurate Credit Transactions Act (FACTA) to receive your credit report free of charge once per year from each of the three main credit bureaus.
 Use the resources below to obtain copies of each.

 As you navigate through these items, your goal is to analyze certain areas to find incorrect or missing data.
 Foremost, look at the potentially negative items listed in their own section, which are typically missed payments.
 If any appear that shouldn’t, make note of these as they are the most damaging to your score.
 Look at all of your open accounts and ensure the ages of the accounts and the standings are accurate.
-Older accounts in good standing are very beneficial to your score, so in the future don’t be eager to close any old accounts or you’ll be deleting the proof that you’re capable of responsibly managing your credit lines.
+Older accounts in good standing are very beneficial to your score, so in the future don’t be eager to close any old accounts, or you’ll be deleting the proof that you’re capable of responsibly managing your credit lines.
 Make sure all of your accounts appear on the report because having a variety of account and associated payment structures will boost your score as well.
 Finally, ensure all of your credit limits are reported accurately.

 If you find evidence of fraudulent use of your credit, immediately contact the credit bureaus to set up a fraud alert.
 This forces lenders to contact you to confirm your identity before allowing you to open a credit account with them.
-And, if someone has stolen your identity, this will stop the continuing problem.
+And, if someone has stolen your identity, this could hinder the continuing problem.
 You can also freeze your credit reports until you’ve managed the credit restoration process and repaired your report to full correctness.

 Take advantage of how the law functions by not contacting each agency about each problem or reaching out to each information provider.
 The agency’s investigation will include the information provider, and if a correction is to be made, the information provider must contact each agency themselves to provide the correct data.

-You can also send a copy of your credit report with each problematic area highlighted and numbered in accordance to your dispute letter.
+You can also send a copy of your credit report with each problematic area highlighted and numbered in accordance with your dispute letter.
 Also, consider sending your letter by certified mail with a return receipt requested.
 This will provide proof that the dispute letter and accompanying documents were delivered.

 If the dispute is denied because the lender believes the information they provided is accurate, you can place a statement of dispute on your credit report.
-This won’t change your score but it will give you the opportunity to let future lenders know that inaccuracies exist and to consider these when determining to offer you credit.
+This won’t change your score, but it will give you the opportunity to let future lenders know that inaccuracies exist and to consider these when determining whether to offer you credit.
 These statements of dispute remain on your credit report for two years.

 Credit Repair Company Reviews: